OpenCHAMI/openchami.org/content/docs/tutorial.md

    ***OR:***

-   4. A file containing the boot parameter data (this method will be used here)
+   4. A file containing the boot parameter data in YAML or JSON (this method will be used here)

 #### 2.5.1 Create the Boot Configuration